typestyle/typestyle.github.io/src/docs/why.md

 * Shared constants and reusable styles (Using variables and objects)
 * Extensible (Just use JavaScript with all its power)
 * Your components are still free to have class names that you can give to external people to further style your stuff (better still take `clasName` as a property and let them use *typestyle* too!).
-* No style bloat (will magically merges duplicate styles as the same style object structure gives the same className which is only written once!)
 * Develop components alongside the style (No more hunting CSS files for estranged `ul > li > a`)
 * Create isomorphic applications (easy export to a CSS file is supported)
 * All the power of CSS without compromise e.g. pseudo states (`{ '&:hover': { ... } }`)